shitcodebykaushik/Rust-doc/src/DOCS/Thoery.md

 - The first assignment value to the varible is initilazation of the variable.
 # Panic
 In rust it simply means that we are going to get the error during the runtime.
+Runtime error are the more complex to solve .
 # Overhead
 In computing, "overhead" refers to the additional resources, time, or processing required by a system or operation beyond what is strictly necessary to perform the desired task.
 Overhead can manifest in various forms, including:
 # Unsafe